Personalized breast screening in Wisconsin

 How quickly will I know my results?

 After your mammogram, a radiologist will read your mammogram and send a report to your doctor.
-You should have your results within a few weeks.
+You typically get your results around one week after your mammogram.

 What if something is detected during my mammogram?